Jele refuses to take credit after firing Orlando Pirates into Caf Confederation Cup play-off round

 Orlando Pirates captain Happy Jele refused to take credit for the Soweto giants' victory over Diables Noirs on Sunday evening.

-The veteran defender was outstanding for the Buccaneers as they claimed a 1-0 win over the Congo-Brazzaville side in the Caf Confederation Cup match at Orlando Stadium in Soweto.
+The veteran defender was outstanding for the Buccaneers as they claimed a 1-0 win over the Congo-Brazzaville side in the Caf Confederation Cup match which was played at Orlando Stadium in Soweto.

 Jele scored the only goal of the second round second-leg encounter which saw Pirates progress to the play-off round of Africa's secondary club tournament after winning the tie 1-0 on aggregate.